peterarose/ultrafastultrafast/README.md

 follow this link to see an example jupyter notebook using Google's
 Colaboratory:
 https://colab.research.google.com/github/peterarose/ultrafastultrafast/blob/master/UF2_Colab.ipynb
+(Note: Google's Coloaboratory gives a warning message about running Jupyter notebooks not authored by Google.
+When prompted by the warning, select "RUN ANYWAY", and then click "YES" when it asks you if you would like to reset all runtimes)

 You should be able to run the whole notebook in about 20 seconds.
 The final plot produced at the bottom is Figure 6a from our paper (JCP: https://doi.org/10.1063/1.5094062), without the Gaussian lineshape function (only homogeneous broadening is included in this example).
+There are currently also a few other minor discrepancies: color-scale has been rescaled, axes are in different units, and y-axis has the optical carrier frequency rotated away.

 ## How to install
 You can install UF2 without downloading the source code by running